Classic vs Conversational Forms – Uplup Form Guide

 Overview: Two Ways to Present Your Form

-Both modes use the same form builder and field types – the difference is how the form is presented to users when they fill it out.
-You can switch between modes at any time without losing your form content.
+Both layouts use the same form builder and field types.
+The difference is how the form is presented to respondents when they fill it out.
+You select the layout when you create the form.

-Classic Mode: Traditional form layout with all fields visible on the page at once.
+Classic (“All on one page”): Traditional form layout with fields visible together on a scrollable page.

 Classic Mode Explained